smehlmann/generate-historical-oss-data/README.md

-# Command line excutable for generating and saving  Report 2. (generste-historical-oss-data)
+# Command line excutable for generating and saving  Report 2. (generate-historical-oss-data)

 ## Generate the executable